 Hydrographs for test wells T564 and T591 are presented in Figure 3.35 to represent water levels near the town of Lone Pine where the LADWP pumping wells are located.
 Monitoring wells T593 and T858 are located in groundwater dependent vegetation north and south of Lone Pine, respectively.
 All wells exhibit seasonal fluctuations as well as water table response to decreased recharge due to drought.
 Pumping effects are not as evident.
-Water levels rose in 2017 and again in 2019 due to heavy runoff and, despite the 75% 2020-21 runoff year, groundwater levels remain similar to baseline levels (Figure 3.6 and 3.35).
+Water levels rose in 2017 and again in 2019 due to heavy runoff but have declined during the 2020-2022 drought (Figure 3.6 and 3.35).